Lightning Network: 7 "Aha!" moments to make it click

 When C reveals the pre-image to B and B updates the channel balance with a new commitment, C has to send B the revocation key to revoke the previous commitment.
 This means that C can’t “double claim” the HTLC: once it’s settled off-chain, the corresponding commitment becomes obsolete.
 B can punish C with the revocation key if C decides to broadcast it on-chain!

-Bonus: Significance of Taproot upgrade and Schnoor signatures
+Bonus: Significance of Taproot upgrade and Schnorr signatures

 I’ve never connected Schnorr signatures with the Lightnint Network before.
 The relationship is that Schnorr signatures unlock Point Time-Locked Contracts (PTLCs).
 PTLCs are “Bitcoin scripts that allows a conditional spend either on the presentation of a secret or after a certain blockheight has passed, similar to an HTLC.
 Unlike HTLCs, PTLCs do not depend on a preimage of a hash function but rather on the private key from an elliptic curve point.
 The security assumption is thus based on the discrete logarithm.
 PTLCs are not yet implemented on the Lightning Network” (taken from the Mastering the Lightning Network’s glossary)